 There’ve been a few phases of Aira adoption for me.
 The first was hearing about it and understanding intellectually that it was a clever idea.
 The second was the strong, powerful, emotional realisation that this could really change my life.
 The third is the dawning realisation that I’m not imposing on anybody anymore.
 Many of us can relate to having sighted family members or friends who we turn to when we need a pair of working eyes, and we hope we are not overdoing it.
 When I first started using Aira, I had a twinge of reluctance about making calls, wondering if someone might need the help of the agent more than me.
 Then, one day, it really dawned on me.
 The people at Aira want me to make the call.
 After all, if I use up all my minutes, I might buy more.
 So, when I make a call to Aira, I’m not inconveniencing anybody, I’m strengthening their bottom line.
 How wonderful it is to call on sighted help without feeling like I might be a burden.

 If you’d like to try Aira

-So, if you would like to give Aira a try, I’d appreciate it if you’d sign up using our referral link.
-The referral program means that the person being referred, and the person who did the referring, each gets a free month.
+So, if you would like to give Aira a try, I’d appreciate it if you’d sign up using my referral link.
+The referral program means that when you sign up using my link, you get your first month of whatever plan you’ve chosen for free, and I receive a dollar amount credited to my account equivalent to a month’s cost of your plan.
 Pretty good marketing.
 To take Aira for a spin, activate my referral link.
 I hope it makes as much of a difference to you as it has to Bonnie and me.